facebook/react/docs/docs/flux-todo-list.md

 module.exports = AppDispatcher;
 ```

-Now we've created an implementation that is a bit more specific to our needs, with a helper function we can use in the actions coming from our views' event handlers.
+Now we've created an implementation that is a bit more specific to our needs, with a helper function we can use when we create actions.
 We might expand on this later to provide a separate helper for server updates, but for now this is all we need.

+You don't actually need to create an AppDispatcher in every application, but we wanted to show it here as an example.

 Creating Stores